tjb1982/hoquet/README.md

 ## `HTMLElement` mixin
 The `Hoquet` mixin is the core of the library.
 It is designed to wrap any `class` that `extends` `HTMLElement`.
 It provides a small number of interfaces for dealing with template rendering, stylesheet construction, Shadow DOM, and attribute observation/reflection.
 Nothing that is provided is required.
 The template and stylesheets for each component are constructed only once, when the class is declared.

 The following is a traditional todo app implementation using platform-native web components and the `Hoquet` mixin.
-It consists of a `TodoItem` component that can have three states (todo, doing, and done), and a `TodoList` component that can hold any number of `TodoItem`s.
-See `./example` for the source files.
+It consists of a `TodoItem` component that subclasses `HTMLLIElement`, and can have three states (todo, doing, and done), and a `TodoApp` component that can hold any number of `TodoItem`s.
+See `./example` for the entire source.
 To run this demo with npm, run `npm run demo` in a terminal at the top level of this repository.

 ```javascript
 // todo-item.js